 As it turned out, there were a group of people collecting for a drink, including the girl I’ve been having all these problems with.
 My heart fell.
 I’m at the stage that I’m happy to avoid her, so awkward has it become.
 I’ve done my bit trying to make it better and now have basically parked the attempt.
 And so seeing her there was an inconvenience, as was probably my appearance for her.

 I sat at an available seat away from her and soon fell into a deep conversation with a range of people.
 Every time I thought to leave someone put another bottle of beer in front of me.
 One of the people I’m closer too had confided to a couple of the women there that I wrote on the side, news they received with fascination.
 For the next 20-30 minutes, I was plied with questions that led to conversations about literature and writing.
 I love those discussions.

-In the meantime the people sitting between me and the girl had left.
+In the meantime, the people sitting between the girl and me had left.
 We were sitting on a bench seat, with her at the end against the wall.
-I stood hoping that someone would come in and take the vacant seats, but in the end had to slide over to make room.
+I stood hoping that someone would come in and take the vacant seats, but in the end, had to slide over to make room.
 I shouldn’t have been surprised, that’s how such things always seem to work out.
 I ended up sitting right next to her.

 Neither of us spoke to the other.
 It wasn’t rude.
 I was busy speaking to the people on my left and across from me.
 She was busy talking to the person opposite her.
 Only once when the conversation became more general did her well-mannered instincts come to the surface as she explained who a newcomer to the table was.